The Office of Undergraduate Research Scholars & UHS Presents

 “I really enjoyed participating in the Undergraduate Research Symposium.
 It allowed me to represent my research project in an inclusive and educative way.
 It gave me the opportunity to learn how to share my technical knowledge with others.
 It was interesting to learn about other people’s research project, network with them, and find parallels between our research.
 I would recommend presenting at Symposiums to any researcher who wants to share their passion with others and learn how to communicate technical research.”

-The registration form for Judging, Volunteering and Presenting is currently open.
+The registration form for Judging, Volunteering and Presenting will open soon.

 More about the Symposium